-Focus Areas Key Outcomes Considerations Possible Activations & Projects Key Stakeholders Role(s) Timeframe 2.1 Visitor and Community Contribution Visitors have the opportunity to easily contribute to local conservation and biodiversity projects.
+Focus Areas Key Outcomes Considerations Possible Activations & Projects Lead 2.1 Visitor and Community Contribution Visitors have the opportunity to easily contribute to local conservation and biodiversity projects.
 A destination-wide program where visitors can contribute \$ or time to support local conservation and community projects.
 Simplicity will be key.
 Must be easy for industry to be involved in, and visitors to contribute to financially or by participating in a hands on event (eg Island Bush Care events).
 Robust governance is essential to build and maintain trust by both industry and visitors to ensure it's not seen as a green washing project, with all funds collected going to local community and environmental organisations.
-Love Phillip Island Summer 2023 pilot is in progress Opportunity to align to BCSC Biolinks Project, BCSC Environmental Development Fund and Penguin Foundation Look to collate and promote events where visitors can get involved with regular conservation events across the destination.
+Regen Alliance and Sustainable & Regenerative Mentoring Program has started the conversations & connections.
+Opportunity to align to BCSC Biolinks Project, BCSC Environmental Development Fund and Penguin Foundation Phillip Island Land Alliance could potentially be the community platform for collecting & disbursing funds.
+Look to collate and promote events where visitors can get involved with regular conservation events across the destination.
 Inspiration: Phillip Island Nature Parks are already Australian leaders of visitor contribution \$.
 They are a philanthropic partner in the Penguin Foundation who's sole purpose is to support environmental initiatives on Phillip Island.
 Leverage and build on their learnings.
 Love Wanaka (Visitor Contribution Fund and Love Wanaka Events), Love Queenstown, Bhutan Sustainable Development Fee.
-Visitor Contribution Fund Visitor Contribution Events Activation BCSC DPI Leadership Education Advocacy Deliver 2023/2024 then Ongoing
+Visitor Contribution Fund Visitor Contribution Events Activation BCSC DPI 2.2 Positive-Impact Destination Leaders Destination stakeholders lead the industry with positive impact policies, initiatives and actions. stry with• Climate Change Action Plan 2020 - 2030 (BCSC)act policies,• Phillip Island Nature Parks 30-year Conservation Vision - Beyond the Horizon 2018 (Nature DPI BCSC Nature Parks